California Fair Housing Act: An Overview

 Protected Classes Under the Federal Fair Housing Act

-The federally protected classes are the following:
+The classes under federal fair housing laws are the following:

 Race